Old website provided negative experience of Truphone:

 Image: Primary Personas

 Identified missing content and areas of improvement with help of user testing and internal workshops.
 Produced extensive workshop reports for the executive team.
-The workshops were extremely difficult to run due to the fact that Truphone's offices were spread across four continents.
-Created user journeys and developed full information architecture.
+Created workshops which were extremely difficult to run due to the fact that Truphone's offices were spread across four continents.
+Produced user journeys and developed full information architecture.
 Launched with top-level pages as per phased approach.

 Image: WORKSHOP to Identify content gaps.
 RESULT - business agreed on what areas we need to develop.
 Organised missing content by data clusters